Scotland faces a choice of two contrasting futures.

 The hard fact is this – by refusing Scotland the right to choose its future, regardless what the voters decide – Anas Sarwar is happy to sit back and leave Scotland’s future in the hands of Boris Johnson.

-And as we recover, Scotland will have the choice of a better future with independence – so we can build a fairer, greener, more equal country, free from damaging Westminster decisions.
+As we recover from COVID, Scotland must have the choice of a better future with independence – so we can build a fairer, greener, more equal country, free from damaging Westminster decisions.